 Testing was done in a clinical environment and in the field.
-Measurements were made to see the physical reaction both under controlled and real circumstances (In this case orienteering).
-During testing, continuous ECG and blood pressure reaction was made as a primary measure, but other parameters were also taken for a wider picture. read more about testing for master athletes:
+Measurements were made to see the physical reaction both under controlled and real circumstances (in this case, orienteering).
+During testing, continuous ECG and blood pressure reaction was used as a primary measure, but other parameters were also taken for a wider picture.
+Read more about testing for master athletes.

-High V02max: Meaning Hakan has very good cardiofitness.
+High V02max: it meads that Hakan had very good cardiofitness.

 Normal ECG during exercise.
-Meaning the heart showed no signs of irregular heart rhythm or other problems.
+It means that the heart showed no signs of irregular heart rhythm or other problems.

 Blood pressure reaction was good.
-The blood pressure is within good limits during exercise.
-It raised as expected and lowered as expected.
+The blood pressure was within good limits during exercise.
+It rised and lowered as expected.

 Slow return to resting heart-rate.
-After exercise the heart-rate was elevated and returned to normal was slow, showing Hakan has lowered tolerance to exercise.
+After exercise, the heart-rate was elevated and returned to normal slowly, showing that Hakan had lowered tolerance to exercise.

-No life-threatening signs were seen during exercise, but Hakans heart rate recovery was slow.
-Hakan is recommended to do intermediate testing because of his age and history of high blood pressure.
-With intermediate testing any problem can be identified early.
+No life-threatening signs were seen during exercise, but Hakan’s heart rate recovery was slow.
+Hakan was recommended to do intermediate testing because of his age and history of high blood pressure.
+With intermediate testing, any problem can be identified early.

-Based on the testing the goal was formed to increase the recovery and exercise tolerance.
+Based on the testing, the goal was formed to increase the recovery and exercise tolerance.
 An individual exercise program was constructed based on heart rate zones to increase exercise tolerance and recovery.
-With increased knowledge, tolerance and recovery the fear of heart attack was reduced.
+With increased knowledge, tolerance, recovery and the fear of a heart attack was reduced.

 By making small changes, Hakan can now feel more safe and know that he is improving his health and cardio fitness.
 With increased tolerance, he also minimizes the risk of adverse effects or risks in exercise and competition.